asharma-gh/ZippyFS/README.md

-# nozippyfs
+# "no"zippyfs
 distributed file system in fuse
-currently in development (also the name).
-For a less exciting but stable version, goto branch distfs.
+Original version: branch distfs

+This one is like btrfs meets dropbox
+without the zip archives of the old version for efficiency's sake
+Features:
 How to install:
 How to use:
 Todo...